 The 1-M/E Main panel's top lid is held closed with screws and is not designed to be opened by the operator.
 No user controls or field serviceable parts reside in the unit.

-The 1-M/E Main panel has a reset button on the rear and one inside the lever arm slot, to permit easy reset when installed in a console.
+delegated to control any of t The 1-M/E Main panel has a reset button on the rear and one inside the lever arm slot, to permit easy reset when installed in a console.